The way to your pet's heart is through its stomach... Which food should I choose?

 Which food should I choose?

 Some people choose to prepare their own dog or cat food.
 If you do this, it is important that you ensure that all of the essential nutrients are included in the correct amounts and proportions.
 It is easier to give your pet so-called commercial food.
 Commercial pet food (food bought in bags or cans) are complete, balanced foods.
-This means that they contain all of the nutrients that the animal needs.
-This ensures that your pet will get all of the required nutrients.
+This means that they contain all of the nutrients that the animal needs, which ensures that your pet will get all of the required nutrients.
+A good example of a complete and balanced diet is Royal Canin dog food.

 There are many pet food brands on the market, which differ greatly in quality.
 This can usually be seen based on price: better quality food is generally more expensive than lesser quality food.
 This is because better raw materials are used and because more research has been carried out into the correct composition and proportions of nutrients in the food.
 They are often also more easily digestible.
 This means that more of the food can be absorbed by the body and fewer undigested substances are excreted by the body.
 In other words, the pet produces less waste.
 What's more, the pet does not need to consume as much of the food on a daily basis whilst still getting all of the required nutrients.
 The food will therefore last longer.